Doll Domination: Songs

 Doll Domination opens with "When I Grow Up", an uptempo electropop song, built around "bouncy synth lines" and a "thudding" bassline and alongside heavy usage of sirens, handclaps and pitch-shifted vocals.
 Scherzinger adopts similar vocal stylings on the song to Spears.
 Described as the album's ideological centerpiece, it celebrates fame, luxury, and youth-driven materialism and acts as a manifesto of celebrity culture.
-Thornton highlights the lyrics "Be careful what you wish for; 'Cause you just might get it," which serves as a warning regarding succes in the entertainment industry.
+Thornton highlights the lyrics "Be careful what you wish for; 'Cause you just might get it," which serves as a warning regarding success in the entertainment industry.
 Electronica track "Bottle Pop" features rapper Snoop Dogg.
 It uses sexual innuendo with Scherzinger adopting "breathy vocals".
 In "Whatcha Think About That", the Pussycat Dolls adopt a spunky attitude as they assert independence against a controlling boyfriend, reversing gender roles.
 With three verses of brash, risqué rap, they are joined by rapper Missy Elliott who references Katy Perry's "I Kissed a Girl" (2008).
 It is a mid tempo electropop and R&B song which is built around a distinctive bhangra-ish guitar riff.
 In "I Hate This Part" the group adopts a more polished pop style, moving away from their typical sexual image and opting for a more reflective and melancholic "sad, lonely girl" approach.
 With lyrics about a dooming relationship, the song sees Scherzinger in a conversation before a breakup.
 With elements of dance and R&B music, the song's production features a mournful piano, faux strings and syncopated rhythms.
 In "Takin' Over the World" sees the return of the Dolls signature sound: processed vocal harmonies layered over electro beats.
 It uses an Australian didgeridoo as they aim for "a global-pop sound".
 "Out of This Club" is a mid tempo R&B song with a lush beat and simple piano melodies.
 With lyrics about settling down after a wild party life, Scherzinger "coos and flirts" with featured artist R. Kelly.
 "Who's Gonna Love You" features a lively dance beat with 80s influences, reminiscent of Janet Jackson's music.